Fojx/Fojx/README.md

 * Ensuring CI/CD practices for efficient development workflows.

 ## Notable Achievements
-* Successfully migrated a large application from Laravel to Go.
 * Implemented a robust security system for a high-traffic application.
 * Managed a Linux server network for a large corporation